medialize/ally.js/docs/api/is/focus-relevant.md

 * Since `v#master` the Shadow DOM hosts are considered focus-relevant, but *not* focusable.
 * Since `v#master` scrollable containers are properly identified in Internet Explorer.
 * Since `v#master` all `<area>` elements are considered focus-relevant.
+* Since `v#master` every element that is either focusable, keyboard focusable, only tabbable or redirects focus is considered focus-relevant.

 ## Notes